Cloud-based Contact Centers for Digital Transformation

 • Voice biometrics protects contact centers from malicious actors with replay attacks, deep fakes, or synthetic voices.

-• Contactless voice interactions enhance customer satisfaction by letting them authenticate themselves in circumstances where other active methods are not applicable or feasible.
+• Contactless voice interactions enhance customer satisfaction by letting them authenticate themselves when other active methods are not applicable or feasible.

 • A seamless, passive, and frictionless voice biometric tool enables the authentication and identification of clients via phones, mobile apps, chatbots, and IoT devices.